-As the number of electric cars tips into the million range, residents and workplaces alike are looking to invest in electric vehicle chargers.
+As the number of electric cars in the UK spills into the millions, residents and workplaces alike are looking to invest in electric vehicle chargers.

-However, due to the complicated nature of EV charger installations and the advanced technology of the charging units, the higher price point means the question – can you get a grant for an electric car charger? – is one of the most frequently asked questions we get as an OZEV-approved EV charger installation company.
+However, due to the complicated nature of EV charger installations and the advanced technology of the charging units, the higher price point means the question – can I get a grant for an EV charger? – is one of the most frequently asked questions we get as an OZEV-approved EV charger installation company.

-Keep reading to learn about the available electric car charger grants in 2023, including eligibility and grant amounts.
+Keep reading to learn about the available EV charger grants, including eligibility and grant amounts in 2024.

 In the past, OZEV’s (Office for Zero-Emission Vehicles) Electric Vehicle Homecharge Scheme (EVHS) provided up to £350 off the cost and installation of a home electric vehicle charger for single-unit homeowners.
-Despite the success of the EVHS grant, the government decided to end this version of the grant in March 2022 and replaced it with the EV chargepoint grant.
+Despite the success of the EVHS grant, the government decided to end this version of the grant in March 2022 and replaced it with the EV chargepoint grants and the EV infrastructure grants.

 The Scottish government offer two routes for the EV home charger grant.
 Route 1 is for rural and remote EV owners in Scotland, while Route 2 is for used electric vehicle owners who purchased their EV through the Used Electric Vehicle loan.

-The EV infrastructure grant for residential car parks can be used towards installing EV chargers now or preparing your business for future EV charging facilities.
+The EV infrastructure grant for staff and fleets, including car parks can be used towards installing EV chargers now or preparing your business for future EV charging facilities.
 Infrastructure includes – but is not limited to – installation costs, wiring and posts.

 For the full details on the EV infrastructure grant for staff and fleets.

-Introduced by the government in 2022, the EV Chargepoint Grant for Landlords provides up to £350 per charger installation for landlords of domestic and commercial properties looking to invest in electric vehicle chargers.
+Introduced by the government in 2022, the EV chargepoint grant for landlords provides up to £350 per charger for landlords of domestic and commercial properties looking to invest in electric vehicle chargers.

 The Workplace Charging Scheme covers up to 75% of the total cost of the purchase and installation of electric vehicle charging points.
 Up to £350 is available per socket up to a maximum of 40 sockets across all sites per applicant, totalling a generous £14,000 of available government funding.